World War II History Timeline and Biographies

 Atomic Bombings of Hiroshima and Nagasaki

-In August 1945, the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki, leading to Japan's surrender on August 15, 1945, and the end of World War II.
+On August 6 and August 9, 1945, the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki, respectively.
+These bombings resulted in unprecedented destruction and loss of life, leading to Japan's unconditional surrender on August 15, 1945.
+The use of atomic bombs marked a controversial and pivotal moment in World War II, demonstrating the devastating power of nuclear weapons.

 1945